Fashion and Jazz. Dress, Identity and Subcultural Improvisation by Alphonso McClendon (2015)

 McClendon approaches the blends of individual styles and expressions, fashion and jazz, in a number of ways, since mere “clothing the body,” or simple “putting on some clothes” is not what he researches.
 He goes into some of the basics of fashion.
 “Fashion is a fluctuating system, where persuasive dress and dressing equate to economic and cultural capital.
 Furthermore, clothes are goods that are exchanged for revenue and promotion.”

-Anyhow, pleased audience and fans were inspired by the dressing style of the idol, often imitating and copying not only a particular suit, but also haircut, hat and entire color combinations.
+Anyhow, pleased audiences and fans were inspired by the dress style of the idol, often imitating and copying not only a particular suit, but also haircut, hat and entire color combinations.
 McClendon attributes this firm influence on immaculate and often loud dressing styles to a number of factors, some dating back to reports from British and Dutch traders of the 1800s who mention the intense visual aesthetics of local clothing as a means of representing individuality and style in African countries.
 Also the hierarchies at European courts hundreds of years ago were easily recognizable by outfit and materials used.

 “Clothing worn by an individual acts as a guide, in some measure, distinguishing ethnicity, geography, religion, social inclination and sexual orientation.”
 Giving a short overview of the dress codes, we learn about the individual preferences of the musicians, who basically followed the general ideas of the fashion of the day, but always with a little extra glamor.